snflo/bruteforce/README.md

 ##   bruteforce
 #### September 2022, Snorre Flo
 The following code has been used for processing and analysing large quantities of mixed sample sequencing data for prey analysis of small Arctic copepods.
 The scripts take multiplexed .fastq-files as input (samples are distinguished by oligotags attached to primers), and returns a .txt-table with zero-radius OTUs (rows) and associated taxonomy (PR2, columns) and sample counts (columns).
-Manual considerations and modifications are needed to implement scripts in other pipelines.
+Manual considerations and modifications to code are needed to implement scripts in other pipelines.

 The brute_#.txt scripts do the following processing:
 * brute_1.txt - pairing, quality-filtering, demultiplexing, length-filtering